Characteristic classes of flags of foliations and Lie algebra cohomology: Notations and recollections

+Suppose $\h$ is a Lie subalgebra of $\g$.
+There is a notion of relative Lie algebra cohomology of the Lie algebra $\g$ relative to $\h$ and with coefficients in a $\g$-module $M$.
+This cohomology theory can be described as a certain derived functor from the category of $\g$-modules with mild assumptions on the $\h$-action.
+For example if $\h$ is semi-simple one has to consider derived homomorphisms in the category of $\g$-modules with $\h$ acting locally finite.
+We refer for details on abstract definition to e.g.~\cite{Weibel}.
+Nevertheless, we define the relative Chevalley-Eilenberg complex $C^{\udot}(\g,\h;M)$ which computes the relative cohomology.
+This complex consists of those chains $c\in C^{\udot}(\g;M)=\Hom(\Lambda^{\udot}\g,M)$ such that $c(h,\ldots)= 0= d_{CE}(c)(h,\ldots)$ whenever $h\in\h$.
+In particular, if $h$ is semisimple then $C^{\udot}(\g,\h;M)$ is isomorphic to the subcomplex of $\h$-invariants $\Hom_{\h}(\Lambda^{\udot}(\g/\h),M)$.

-We can apply the same procedure for the Weyl super-algebra.
-Indeed, we define {\it the relative Weyl superalgebra $\W^{\udot}(\g,\h)$} to be the relative Chevalley-Eilenberg complex of the Lie superalgebra $\gtg$ relatively to the Lie subalgebra $(0\to\h)$.
+We can apply the same procedure for the Weyl superalgebra.
+Indeed, starting from a Lie subalgebra $\h\hookrightarrow \g$ we define {\it the relative Weyl superalgebra $\W^{\udot}(\g,\h)$} to be the relative Chevalley-Eilenberg complex of the Lie superalgebra $\gtg$ relatively to the Lie subalgebra $(0\to\h)$.
 In particular, the components of the associated graded complex with respect to the standard filtration looks as follows: